What’s in your well? Not to sound alarmist, but there could be such bacteria as E Coli and other pathogens lurking.

 - 2 WATER TESTS IN 1: The kit includes one test for total microbial load,...

 - SUPERIOR WATER ANALYSIS METHOD VERSUS TEST STRIPS: AquaVial Plus is based...

-- EXTENSIVE BACTERIA DETECTION CAPABILITIES: Total bacteria test included in...
+- EXTENSIVE DETECTION CAPABILITIES: The test included in the kit is an...

 - COST-EFFECTIVE WATER QUALITY SCREENING TEST: Every test kit provides 100%...

 - FAST RESULTS: Accurate, reliable results in minutes!